 Profit (climate and price impacts) is forecast to be lowest in Western Australia (below average at 30th percentile) and second lowest in New South Wales (average at 67th percentile).

-Profit (climate and price) is forecast to be highest in Northern Territory (above average at 89th percentile) and second highest in Queensland (above average at 78th percentile.
+Profit (climate and price) is forecast to be highest in Northern Territory (above average at 89th percentile) and second highest in Queensland (above average at 78th percentile).

 Australian Agricultural and Grazing Industries Survey (AAGIS) Wheat-sheep and High rainfall regions profit (climate and price) forecast – the 5 lowest performing regions in 2026–27